-Great Britain Wheelchair Rugby Limited (GBWR) is the National Governing Body (NGB) for the game of wheelchair rugby in England, Scotland and Wales.
-It is a registered charity and company limited by guarantee.
-GBWR is a full member of the International Wheelchair Rugby Federation (IWRF) and of the British Paralympic Association (BPA).
-GBWR is funded through public, commercial and individual investment.
-GBWR’s mission is to build wheelchair rugby communities where athletes, officials and volunteers all enjoy being part of a team.
+Great Britain Wheelchair Rugby Limited (GBWR) is the National Governing Body (NGB) for the game of wheelchair rugby in England, Scotland and Wales, is a registered charity and company limited by guarantee, and is a full member of the International Wheelchair Rugby Federation (IWRF) and of the British Paralympic Association (BPA).
+GBWR is funded through public, commercial and individual investment and its mission is to build wheelchair rugby communities where athletes, officials and volunteers all enjoy being part of a team.
 It is a values based organization which aims to be inclusive, accessible and supportive of all who wish to be part of the sport.

 Wheelchair rugby is a London 2012 legacy success story and GBWR has grown the sport from a domestic league with a single division comprised of 7 teams, to one which now has 3 divisions providing competition opportunities for 20 teams.
-The domestic league is internationally recognised for its high level of competition.
-It regularly sees international players from Europe joining domestic teams which strengthens the level of competition.
-The domestic league culminates with the Roma Sport sponsored National Championships.
+The domestic league is internationally recognised for its high level of competition, where it regularly sees international players from Europe joining domestic teams and strengthening the level of competition.
+The domestic league culminates with the RMA Sport sponsored National Championships.

-In the last 2 years GBWR has developed a new discipline of the game aimed at attracting those with greater functionality than the Paralympic discipline permits.
+In recent years GBWR has developed a new discipline of the game aimed at attracting those with greater functionality than the Paralympic discipline permits.
 Wheelchair Rugby 5s allows us to reach more people with wheelchair rugby.
 Although in its infancy, the discipline has proved popular with new teams developing across the country.

 Charity Commission Registration Number: 1130038